lazaratan/lazaratan.github.io/_pages/about_pi.md

 - **Research Intern** at Recursion Pharmaceuticals / Valence Labs
 - **Research Intern** at Deep Genomics
 - **Research Intern** at Mila - Quebec AI Institute

-## Contact

-Feel free to reach out for collaborations or if you have any questions about my work!

-- **Email**: l.atanackovic at mail.utoronto.ca